Skip to main content

 When you archive a campaign, lemlist automatically:

-Pauses the campaign – All scheduled emails and actions stop immediately
+Pauses the campaign – All scheduled emails and activities stop immediately

 Moves it to the Archived section – It's removed from your main campaigns list